NormalVR/Normcore-Documentation/src/pricing.md

 Your Normcore dashboard is updated to show your most recent room-hour and bandwidth measurements every 24 hours at 12 AM, GMT.

 ### Changing plans
 We welcome you to change plans at any time in your billing cycle so Normcore can best meet your needs.
 Changes in room-hour and bandwidth limits take place immediately.
 For instance, you will be able to exceed the fixed limits right away if you switch from Pro to Unlimited, even in the middle of a billing cycle.
+However, if you switch from Pro to Free, the change will occur at the end of the month to allow you to take advantage of the bandwidth and room hours that you've already paid for.

 Note: If you are interested in Normcore Private pricing, please reach out to us [here](http://normcore.io/contact).